Lifegroups help people love God, Love People, and Make disciples of Jesus Christ.

 1. How much time is this going to take?

 Lifegroup gatherings are usually 1.5 hours long, with approximately 20-30 minutes of snacks and hang-out time and 60 minutes of group Bible study.
 During our Spring and Fall Terms, groups meet weekly for 12-14 weeks.
 During our Summer Term, groups typically meet every other week during the 12-14 week Term.

 2. What does a typical Lifegroup Term look like?

 Each year, Lifepoint has 3 Lifegroup Terms.
 These terms last 12-14 weeks with a 4-5 week Term Break in between each term.
 Terms are January to April, May to August, and September to December.
 During each term, a group will meet for Bible study and group discussion a majority of the time, however, each term every group participates in at least one hangout night (i.e. – bowling, dinner, movie, game night, cookout, etc.) and at least one serving opportunity through our Serve the City Partnerships.

 3. What are we going to do with our children during Lifegroup?

 Bring your children with you.
-During the adult’s Bible discussion time, nearly all of our groups have a special time for the children called Lifegroup Kids.
-The groups that have Wildlife are identified in the Lifegroup catalog (available on Sunday mornings at Guest Central).
+During the adult Bible discussion time, nearly all of our groups have a special time for the children called Lifegroup Kids.
 During Lifegroup Kids, kids will enjoy their time together as much as the adults do, with age-appropriate Bible study, games, and fun.
-All of the adults in the group rotate the responsibility for facilitating this time on a weekly basis.
+Some of our groups decide to pay for childcare to facilitate this, other groups choose to have the adults in the group rotate the responsibility for facilitating this time on a weekly basis.
 If you are nervous about facilitating it, you will be paired with a group member that is experienced.